 For example, if your middle pickup uses a clockwise winding, the Neck and Bridge pickups must use a counterclockwise wound pickup coil.
 (Fig 1, Fig 2)

+Checking the direction of the coil winding is a little more difficult than the polarity because the pickup needs to be disconnected from the guitar to test it.
 You will use a Multimeter (also called a Voltmeter) (Fig 3).
 Set it to a low DC voltage range, or you can also use the Ohms setting.

 Test Step One

 Connect the Black lead to the Ground of the single coil pickup and the Red lead to the Hot.
 If you are not sure which one is which, connect one pickup wire to each lead of the Multimeter.

 If you are using a four-wire humbucker pickup, you will first need to get the two wires for each coil by setting your Multimeter to 20k Ohms and testing any two wires until you get a reading.
 Once you do, those two wires are one coil, and the other two wires are the other coil.